 Seller

-When it comes to who pays closing costs in Oregon, typically, the seller is responsible for paying some of them.
-In most cases, however, both buyer and seller share a portion of these fees.
-Commonly negotiated between the parties are items such as appraisal fees and title insurance premiums which will be split equally or have their amounts offset against each other on their final agreement terms.
-If you purchase through ASAP Cash Offer services, there are many opportunities for negotiation regarding closing costs so that your buying process is hassle-free and affordable!
+The seller is responsible for paying some of them.
+In most cases, however, both buyer and seller share some of these fees.
+Items such as appraisal fees and title insurance premiums are commonly negotiated between the parties.
+They will be split equally or offset against each other on their final agreement terms.
+If you sell a house, there are many opportunities for negotiating closing costs so that your buying process is hassle-free and affordable!

 Split Closing Costs